Qqwy/Jux/readme.md

 Strings are a list of Integers.
 They are only treated differently from normal quotations during output.
 (As well as there existing a parser shorthand to create a string by delimiting it with `"..."`)

 Depending on the `type` label a structure has, values might be treated differently.
 This mostly is important when supplying custom implementations for certain kinds of structures.
 If, for instance, you would like to use native strings

+A Jux Token is either an Atom, or a list of Jux Tokens.

+A Jux Atom is either an Integer (positive or negative whole number), a String (any characters delimited with `"`), an Identifier (a name that might or might not have an implemetation) or an Escaped Identifier (starts with a `/`, is an identifier that is to be unescaped on copying over from function queue to stack.)